RodolfoXiloj/core-code-from-scratch-readme/challenges/week02/monday/README.md

     D --> E[Get the cereal box and open it]
-    E --> F[Pour the desired amount of cereal into the bowl] F --> G[Close the cereal box and put it back in its place] G -- Mix the cereal and milk --> M[Use the spoon to mix the cereal and milk] B -- Pour cereal first --> J[Get the cereal box and open it] J --> K[Pour the desired amount of cereal into the bowl] K --> L[Close the cereal box and put it back in its place]
+    E --> F[Pour the desired amount of cereal into the bowl] F --> G[Close the cereal box and put it back in its place] G -- Mix the cereal and milk --> N[Use the spoon to mix the cereal and milk] B -- Pour cereal first --> J[Get the cereal box and open it] J --> K[Pour the desired amount of cereal into the bowl] K --> L[Close the cereal box and put it back in its place]